supabase/supabase/studio/contributing/contributing-checklists.md

-# Checklist for contrubuting to the Supabase Dashboard
+# Checklists for contrubuting to the Supabase Dashboard

 First, we appreciate the time you've taken to contribute to Supabase!
 Thank you!

 The following is a set of checklists to help make sure the code we contribute to the Dashboard is well tested.
-If you've made changes to any specific tools, please take a couple of minutes and go through the relevant checklist.
+If you've made changes to any specific tools, please take a couple of minutes and go through the relevant checklist below.

+You don't need to go through all of these for every PR you contribute.
 These checklists should help remind you of the important things to test after you've made changes to a feature.
+For example, if you make changes to the Table Editor, just run through that checklist below.

-## Tools / by feature
+## Tools and features

 ### Table Editor

-- [ ] Go to **Table editor**:
+- [ ] Go to **Table editor**
   - [ ] Create a **new table**
-    - [ ] Set different fields and types: at least one nullable, one with default generated value (like `now()`), at least one date field
+    - [ ] Add different fields and types: at least one nullable, one with default generated value (like `now()`), at least one date field
     - [ ] Insert a few rows into the table
     - [ ] Edit the row with the default spreadsheet view
     - [ ] Edit the row with the Side Panel editor (the expand button to the left of the ID column for each row)